 SAYCW members are organizations and individuals from various sectors with a shared interest in improving the health and well-being of youth and communities in Saskatchewan.
 SAYCW strives to be inclusive of a diversity of voices, and welcomes all!
 Members contribute through the Steering Committee and/or one of our Working Groups or Committees.

-Currently, SAYCW has the following Working Groups and Committees:
+Temporarily on hold, SAYCW has the following Working Groups and Committees:

 Survey Development and Implementation Working Group